All the best experiences

 • Up Close and Personal: A man-made tunnel cut right through the peaks of Langjokull allows travelers to experience the dazzling blue ice at its center.

-Occupying approximately 368 square miles (953 square kilometers) of Western Iceland, Lanjokull reaches its highest point at its northernmost part, approximately 4,757 feet (1,450 meters) above sea level.
-The only glacier larger than Langjokull is Vatnajokull, which is not only the largest glacier in Iceland but in all of Europe.
+Occupying approximately 368 square miles (953 square kilometers) of Western Iceland, Langjokull reaches its highest point in its northernmost part.
+This peak rises approximately 4,757 feet (1,450 meters) above sea level.
+The only glacier larger than Langjokull is Vatnajokull, which is not only the largest glacier in Iceland but also all of Europe.

 Compared to other volcanic regions in Iceland, Langjokull is considered calm.
 Only 32 eruptions are known to have occurred in the last 10,000 years.